Recreation & Lifestyle

 - Personal preference: People have different preferences when it comes to horses.
 Some people prefer horses of a certain size, color, or temperament.
 This has led to the development of breeds that appeal to different people's tastes.

 The diversity of horse breeds is a testament to the adaptability and versatility of the horse.
-Horses have played an important role in human history for centuries, and they continue to be valued companions and working animals today.
+Horses have played an important role in human history for centuries, and they continue to be valued companions as emotional support animals and working animals today.
 There is a horse for every type of rider at every level for every interest.
 Horses are as individual as we are and when chosen wisely, can make wonderful partners!

 You can find more interesting stories in our section on Recreation & Lifestyle.